What are O-Rings Used for?

 Ideal for: paint guns and automotive steering devices

-Caution: PTFE O-rings are well-fitted for static applications because they are rigid to apply.
+Caution: PTFE rubber O-rings are well-fitted for static applications because they are rigid to apply.

 Fluorosilicone